Cognigy/Documentation/docs/en/docs/ai/flow-nodes/other-nodes/complete-text.md

 ## Description
 <div class="divider"></div>

 The Complete Text Node allows using Generative AI for creating relevant content.
 To do that, you need to add a text prompt that helps Generative AI continue the text.

+Before using this Node, set the Generative AI provider in the [Settings](../../generative-ai.md#set-up-generative-ai).

 | Parameter | Type | Description                                                                                                                                                                                                                                                                                                                                                                                               |
 | --------- | ---- |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|